-Spiritual transformation is the goal of our lives as Christ followers - and something all healthy church leaders think about for the congregation they lead.
+Spiritual transformation is the goal of our lives as Christ followers - something all healthy church leaders think about for the congregation they lead.
 I am often asked whether spiritual transformation can be measured.
 The answer is yes!
-In fact there are some very practical indicators of spiritual transformation in the life of a believer and corporately as a congregation.
-These five indicators or the lack of them speak directly to whether spiritual transformation is taking place.
+In fact, there are some practical indicators of spiritual transformation in the life of a believer and corporately as a congregation.
+These five indicators, or their lack, speak directly to whether spiritual transformation is taking place.

 Congregations characterized by kindness indicate a high level of spiritual transformation.
-They are generally peaceful, friendly and exhibit love for one another.
+They are generally peaceful and friendly and exhibit love for one another.
 They care about one another and show that care in practical ways.
-You cannot be kind and ignore needs that those around you may have.
+You cannot be kind and ignore the needs that those around you may have.
 Kindness and grace have much in common.

-Forgiveness is not easy and often must be done over and over again, hence the words of Jesus that we must be willing to forgive many times.
-In forgiving we shed our bitterness and choose to live in peace.
+Forgiveness is not easy and often must be done repeatedly, hence the words of Jesus that we must be willing to forgive many times.
+In forgiving, we shed our bitterness and choose to live in peace.

 The third indicator is generosity.
 This is an unselfish attitude toward others characterized by generous attitudes where we think the best, generous actions where we help those in need - or those we simply desire to bless.
 If a selfish attitude is all about me, a generous spirit desires to bless others.
 It is an unselfish life.
 Generous people always want the very best for others.